noiselabs/SmartyBundle/Resources/doc/index.rst

 	Persistent cache_id identifier.
 As an alternative to passing the same ``$cache_id`` to each and every function call, you can set this ``$cache_id`` and it will be used implicitly thereafter.
 With a ``$cache_id`` you can have multiple cache files for a single call to ``display()`` or ``fetch()`` depending for example from different content of the same template.

 cache_lifetime
 	This is the length of time in seconds that a template cache is valid.
 Once this time has expired, the cache will be regenerated.
-See the  `Smarty documentation page <http://www.smarty.net/docs/en/variable.cache.lifetime.tpl>`_ for more details.
+See the page `Smarty Class Variables - $cache_lifetime <http://www.smarty.net/docs/en/variable.cache.lifetime.tpl>`_ for more details.

 cache_locking
 	Cache locking avoids concurrent cache generation.
 This means resource intensive pages can be generated only once, even if they've been requested multiple times in the same moment.
 Cache locking is disabled by default.